 A Last Will and Testament is always a necessary document.
 It designates who will get your assets when you pass.
 It also includes specific funeral instructions and a guardianship provision for any minor children you have at the time of your death.

 Your estate planning attorney may also advise that in addition to a Last Will & Testament, you should also have a Trust.
 Trusts allow you to designate who will receive your assets upon passing.
 If you prefer, your Trust can live on after you pass away and periodic distributions can be made to beneficiaries in lieu of outright distributions.
 Trusts also can be created to allow you to continue to provide support for a family member or friend who is disabled or who receives government assistance.

 If a Trust is created, you may be able to avoid the cost and additional time that a Probate proceeding takes.
 Trust Administrations are conducted outside the courts, but allow court intervention if issues arise.
 If you choose to create a Trust as part of your Estate Plan, you will also have a Last Will and Testament to address all other issues other than asset distribution and to ensure that if any assets were left out of the Trust they are transferred into the Trust upon death.
 This is often referred to as a “Pour Over Will”.

 Designation of Healthcare Surrogate, Living Will, and Last Will & Testaments are essential documents for people of all ages.
 They ensure you have control over who will assist with your healthcare decisions, who will become guardian(s) of your children and where your assets will go if you pass.

-Ready to take the next step toward planning your family’s future?
+Ready to take the next step toward planning your and your family’s future?
 We take our attorney-client relationship seriously.
-Get in contact with our law firm’s estate planning attorneys today.
-Call one of our offices to schedule an appointment.
+Get in contact with our Tampa estate planning attorneys today.
+Call our Tampa office at (813) 554-3232 to schedule an appointment.
 We will be happy to assist you with everything from the probate to asset distribution.